Kapil9861/Flutter/README.md

-This is an application prepared using the Figma template and api provided by the Veda Studios for skill ananlysis for the position of Flutter Developer Internship.
+This is the repostory for storing all the Flutter based porjects whose objective is to learn Dart and Flutter.